Christmas Sugar Cookies

 How do I make my cookies softer?

-Why are my Christmas sugar cookies dry?
+Why did my sugar cookies spread too much?

 red white and green Christmas sugar cookie